blackducksoftware/bdio/docs/specification.md

 | `other/socket`           | A socket. |
 | `other/whiteout`         | A whiteout, or file removal in a layered file system. |

-NOTE: Filesystem types are compared case-insensitively.
+NOTE: File system types are compared case-insensitively.

 # Appendix D: BDIO Content Types [appendix-d]